How To Do Cable Lateral Raises

 Benefits

-Cable Lateral Raises, also known as Cable Side Raises, offer a number of benefits for the muscles in the shoulders and upper back.
-Some of the benefits of this exercise include:
+Cable Lateral Raises, also known as Cable Side Raises, offer a number of benefits including:

 How Many Reps?